tastypear/llama-cpp-oai-like-server/README.md

 ./server -m minichat-3b.q8_0.gguf
 python api_like_OAI.py --chat-format minichat-uncensored
 ```
-Yes, you can use prompt injection to jailbreak.
-For specific examples, please refer to `chat_format.toml`
+Moreover, you can try prompt injection for jailbreaking.
+For specific examples, please refer to the `chat_format.toml` file.

 ---